theKashey/react-prerendered-component/README.md

 - no, __this package is just 3kb__ or less - tree shaking is great (but not in a dev mode) It __is__ bigger only on server.

+## See also
+[react-progressive-hydration](https://github.com/GoogleChromeLabs/progressive-rendering-frameworks-samples/tree/master/react-progressive-hydration) - Google IO19 demo is quite similar to `react-prerendered-component`, but has a few differences.
+- does not use _stable uids_, utilizing `__html:''` + `sCU` hack to prevent HTML update
+- uses `React.hydrate` to make component live, breaking connectivity between React Trees
+- while it has some benefits (no real HTML update), it might not be production ready right now

 ## Licence
 MIT